 The Graduate Commons has a bulletin board available for approved graduate-level postings.
 University departments and registered affiliate organizations can submit postings no larger than 8.5x11" to the Graduate Center front desk for approval.
 Please allow one week for processing.
 Posting will be limited to two academic quarters.
 Un-approved postings and expired postings (after event dates, etc.) will be removed.

-Bicycles are not permitted inside the Graduate Center.
+Bicycles & Scooters are not permitted inside the Graduate Center or any other campus building.
+See policy information here.

 UC Davis and the Graduate Center welcome student expression following campus policies.
 The department of Student Affairs offers support to individuals and groups that are interested in expression, planning an event or protest, and reporting violations/concerns.